garth/EmptyBox/cerebral/markdown/testing.md

 }
 ```

 Cerebral encourages you to put your actions into individual files.
-Exporting actions from module allows them to be reused by many signals an also allows actions to be easily tested.
+Exporting actions from modules allows them to be reused by many signals and also allows actions to be easily tested.

 ### Synchronous Action Tests